hamahuss/Cam/option_1/README.md

-the new message to add on the jetson and to publish is called  VehicleCamAttitude this is changed inside src/modules/uxrce_dds_client/dds_topics.yaml to be a new subscriber, you need to find teeh equivalent px4_msg firectory on the jetson and add the exact uorb topic in the pushlishing mist
+the new message to add on the jetson and to publish is called  VehicleCamAttitude this is changed inside src/modules/uxrce_dds_client/dds_topics.yaml to be a new subscriber, you need to find teeh equivalent px4_msg firectory on the jetson and add the exact uorb topic in the pushlishing

+ Publish Your uORB Message from the Jetson after adding the new msg to the px4_msg on the jetson Include Header: In your Jetson application, include the C++ header file corresponding to the uORB message you want to publish (e.g., #include <uORB/topics/vehicle_cam_attitude.h>).
+Instantiate and Publish: Get a handle to the topic using its ORB_ID, allocate a message struct, fill it with data, and then publish it using orb_publish

 -------------------------------------------